microsoft/MMdnn/README.md

 - [Caffe2](https://caffe2.ai/)
 - ONNX

+#### On-going Models

+- RNN
+- Image Style Transfer
+- Object Detection

 ---

 ### Model Visualization

 You can use the [MMdnn model visualizer](http://vis.mmdnn.com/) and submit your IR json file to visualize your model.
 In order to run the commands below, you will need to install [requests](https://anaconda.org/anaconda/requests), [keras](https://anaconda.org/anaconda/keras), and [Tensorflow](https://anaconda.org/anaconda/tensorflow) using your favorite package manager.

 Use the [Keras "inception_v3" model](https://github.com/fchollet/deep-learning-models) as an example again.